 Embargo Policy

-In November 2015, the Graduate School’s Executive Committee approved a new policy requiring that all theses and dissertations submitted in partial fulfillment of the requirements of a graduate degree be published in electronic form.
-Doing so serves both to document the basis upon which individual students degrees have been awarded and to share the results of our students research with the scholarly community and the public.
+The Joint Office of Graduate Studies expects that all theses and dissertations submitted in partial fulfillment of the requirements of a graduate degree be published in electronic form.
+Doing so serves to document the basis upon which a student’s degree has been awarded and also to share the results of our students’ research with the scholarly community and the public.
 A copy of the full text of the policy is published in section V.B.
-Publication of Theses, Doctoral Projects, and Dissertations of the Graduate School Bulletin.
+Publication of Theses, Doctoral Projects, and Dissertations of the Graduate Bulletin.

-Electronic versions of theses and dissertations are stored on and available from ProQuest (PQ) and Lauinger Library’s DigitalGeorgetown.
-Under this new policy, students may elect to embargo their thesis or dissertation on the ProQuest side during the uploading process.
-Permission to embargo the thesis or dissertation from distribution via Georgetown’s own digital resources, however, requires special permission.
+Electronic versions of theses and dissertations are stored on and available from ProQuest and Lauinger Library’s DigitalGeorgetown.
+Students may elect to embargo their thesis or dissertation on the ProQuest side during the uploading process.
+Permission to embargo the thesis or dissertation from distribution via Georgetown’s own digital resources, however, requires additional steps.

-Entering a delayed release under the PQ Publishing Options > Access Options when uploading a PDF to the ProQuest site is the signal to the Graduate School that a student is requesting an embargo.
+Indicate an embargo on ProQuest PDF on Publishing Options screen by answering Yes to the “Delaying release in ProQuest” item when creating a ProQuest profile.
+This is the signal to the Graduate Studies office that a student is requesting a Georgetown embargo.
 Additional information will be emailed from gradstudentservices@georgetown.edu.

 Both types of embargo are available for a period of up to two years.
-Neither type is renewable except under rare circumstances.
+They are renewable under specific circumstances.
 During the period of either embargo, metadata concerning the thesis or dissertation, including title, author, and an abstract of the work, will be available online.

 See the full policy cited above in the Bulletin for more information on both types of embargo and how to request a restrictive embargo.
 The common embargo requires a letter from the student.